 HEAL Finalist Interviews

-You will be notified of your finalist/non-finalist status in January.
+You will be notified of your finalist/non-finalist status in February.
 If you’re a finalist, you must interview with the School of Medicine and Dentistry.
-These interviews will take place February 13–14.
+These interviews will take place on March 30.
 You must be invited to interview via finalist notification.
-Your final HEAL decision will be sent by March 15.
+Your final HEAL decision will be sent shortly after the interviewing event.

 If you are not offered a finalist interview, you may still have your application reviewed for general admission to the College without HEAL.